stts-se/wstats/README.md

 The program will print running progress and basic statistics to standard error.<br/>
 A complete word frequency list will be printed to standard out.

+Wikimedia dumps can be linked from/downloaded here: https://dumps.wikimedia.org/backup-index.html

 <br/>
 Xml parsing inspired by : http://blog.davidsingleton.org/parsing-huge-xml-files-with-go